jthorpe4/s3env/README.md

-# s3env
+# S3Env
-S3 waveshare sensors
+S3 Waveshare environmental sensors for temperature, humidity, and air quality monitoring

-This is a circuitpython project and requires a ESP32-S3-ETH
+This is a CircuitPython project and requires an ESP32-S3-ETH board.

-also the following libraries from adafruit
+Also the following libraries from adafruit

 ```
 d----          13/02/2025    16:40                adafruit_blinka-8.52.0.dist-info